Da Adventures of Pedro Penduko

-Unlike the stories in the first two seasons of Komiks, which were mostly presented in a single episode or at most in two episodes, Da Adventures of Pedro Penduko will span the entire third season of the series.
+Komiks Presents: Da Adventures of Pedro Penduko (lit.
+The Adventures of Pedro Penduko) is a Philippine television drama fantasy series broadcast by ABS-CBN.
+The series is the first installment of Komiks.
+Directed by Wenn V. Deramas, Trina N. Dayrit, Erick C. Salud, Dondon S. Santos, Jerome C. Pobocan, it stars Matt Evans in this role.
+It aired on the network's Saturday evening line up from September 9, 2006 to April 28, 2007, and was replaced by Pedro Penduko at ang Mga Engkantao.

-The title role is performed by Matt Evans, who prior to this role was best known as one of the teen housemates in Pinoy Big Brother: Teen Edition.
+Unlike the stories in the first two seasons of Komiks, which were mostly presented in a single episode or at most in two episodes, Da Adventures of Pedro Penduko will span the entire third (and fourth) season of the series.

 The Komiks TV series version

 In Komiks: Da Adventures of Pedro Penduko, the ABS-CBN network re-introduces the stories of Pedro, with Matt Evans of Pinoy Big Brother: Teen Edition fame in the title role.
-Also in the cast are Albert Martinez, Agot Isidro, Melissa Ricks, Bembol Roco, TJ Trinidad, comedian Kitkat, Deejay Durano, Olyn Membian and Ms. Gloria Romero.
+Also in the cast are Albert Martinez, Agot Isidro, Melissa Ricks, Bembol Roco, TJ Trinidad, comedian Kitkat, Deejay Durano, Olyn Membian and Gloria Romero.
 The small screen story stays true to the original, but is given a new and more sophisticated look.

 Plot

 The Missing Father

 Pedro remains a simple boy thrust into the world of superstition and mythical creatures.
 The oft-taunted klutz of his class embarks on a special voyage accompanied by his special ‘helpers’, and finds his self-confidence increasing as he passes each challenge in his quest to save his father.
-In order to this, he has to have the power of the "mutya ng saging" and has now entered Floreshka to save his father.
+In order to do this, he has to have the power of the "mutya ng saging" and has now entered Floreshka to save his father.
 But as Pedro Penduko sets off on his mission, his introduction to the monsters begins when he faces off with Philippine mythology’s scariest creatures.
-The conflict arises when Hiyas, who is in love and has a secret relationship with the mortal Pedro, finds out that her father, Haring Haddi of Floreshka, entered into a peace treaty which states that there will only be peace and unity between the Floreshklans and Dalaketnons if Hiyas marries Napoleon.
-Hiyas refuses to push through with the treaty as she is very much in love with Pedro.
+The conflict arises when Hiyas, who is in love and has a secret relationship with the mortal Pedro, finds out that her father, Haring Haddi of Floreshka, has entered into a peace treaty which states that there will only be peace and unity between the Floreshklans and Dalaketnons if Hiyas marries Napoleon.
+Hiyas refuses to comply as she is very much in love with Pedro.
 She also hates Napoleon because of his attitude, although the latter promises to change for the better if only Hiyas would fall in love with him.